FortinetCloudCSE/AWS-FGT-101/content/3_ModuleThree/32_Task2.md

 ---

-## Private Outbound: wSingle VPC with NATGW
+## Private Outbound: Single VPC with NATGW
 - Goal: Establish Outbound only Internet access for EC2 Private instance
 - Task: Adjust the Route table associations so ExPriv-Instance1 can reach the Internet